With wine tastings, concerts, and a preserved slave cabin, there's always something to discover at Sotterley.

 Battle Creek Cypress Swamp

-For those seeking solitude in a natural setting, Battle Creek Cypress Swamp Sanctuary offers a nature center viewing room where kids can get up close to small indigenous animals, as well as short trails on the boardwalks through swamps and meadows.
+For those seeking solitude in a natural setting, Battle Creek Cypress Swamp Sanctuary offers short trails on the boardwalks through swamps and meadows.
 See an albino snapping turtle, a redtailed hawk, barred owl and butterflies floating about this tranquil sanctuary.

 15